corporate

 Lombard Odier & Co AG Zürich

-Buying back Pillar 2 contribution years is often under-used, despite the advantages.
+Buying back Pillar 2 contribution years are often under-used, despite their advantages.
 While the primary objective of these buybacks is to enable you to maintain your standard of living in retirement, they are also an attractive way to optimise your financial situation, whether you are an employee, a business owner or self-employed.
 To encourage pension saving, Pillar 2 buybacks are entirely exempt from income tax.

 To encourage pension saving, Pillar 2 buybacks are entirely exempt from income tax